 If you're cleaning on a budget or want to reduce waste and plastic use, there are plenty of natural cleaning products that are kind to the environment and won't break the bank.
 Take one last look at the contents of your kitchen cupboards before you rush out to the shops.
 Here are some top tips for using up what's left:

 - Baking soda can be applied to sinks, toilets and baths in place of cleaning spray – mixed with water.
 When applied to hard surfaces, baking soda makes an excellent cleaner!

 - Salt is the ideal replacement for a plastic scourer.
 Use a sprinkling on particularly grimy surfaces.

 - White vinegar is a cleaning hero.
 Apply on everything from mould and mildew to stains.
 It's particularly brilliant for glass, such as windows and shower screens.
 You may want to apply this a couple of days before your move date, as the smell can be strong.

 - Lemon juice is nature's grease buster.
 Switch this citric acid with your usual spray and apply liberally to worktops, hobs and other surfaces. (note: wooden worktops may not be suitable)

-Areas that are used regularly and accumulate the most dirt and grime, such as the kitchen and the bathroom, are best left until last as you’ll be using these right up until you leave.
-These are the areas that also require an intense clean, so you’ll need to allow time to really focus on these rooms.
+Areas that are used regularly and accumulate the most dirt and grime, such as the kitchen and the bathroom, are best left until last as you'll be using these right up until you leave.
+These areas also require an intense clean, so you'll need to allow time to focus on these rooms.
 Jobs such as cleaning the sinks, toilets, hob and inside the oven will need some elbow grease.

 Some jobs will need careful timing too.
 The oven, for example, may need some cleaning solution applied and left for a few hours, so you'll need to plan this in and come back to it.